Top News The 19th JPMA Forum" was held.

 Printable PDF

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) Forum is held annually to deepen understanding of the pharmaceutical industry by bringing together representatives of various industries closely related to the industry and representatives of member companies to engage in a frank exchange of opinions.
-The 19th Pharmaceutical Cooperative Forum was held on November 7, 2019 at the Keidanren Kaikan Conference Hall (Chiyoda-ku, Tokyo).
-This year, we asked Mr. Yasuhiro Fujiwara, who assumed the position of President of the Pharmaceuticals and Medical Devices Agency (PMDA) in April 2019, to deliver a lecture.
+The JPMA Forum is held once a year to deepen understanding of the pharmaceutical industry by bringing together representatives of various industries closely related to the industry and representatives of member companies for a frank exchange of opinions.
+The 19th JPMA Forum was held on November 7, 2019 at the Keidanren Kaikan Conference (Chiyoda-ku, Tokyo).
+This year, we asked Mr. Yasuhiro Fujiwara, who assumed the position of PMDA Chief Executive of the Pharmaceuticals and Medical Devices Agency (PMDA) in April 2019, to deliver a lecture.

 Scene at the venue

-The following is a summary of the speech given by Yasuhiro Fujiwara, President of PMDA, on "PMDA's New Initiatives - Toward the Realization of the "4 Fs (Firsts)"".
+PMDA Chief Executive Yasuhiro Fujiwara's lecture on "PMDA's New Initiatives - Toward the Realization of the "4 Fs (Firsts)"" is as follows.

 The Pharmaceuticals and Medical Devices Agency (PMDA), an independent administrative agency, is responsible for "health hazard remedies" based on the "Pharmaceuticals and Medical Devices Agency Act (PMDA Act)" and the "Act on Quality, Efficacy and Safety Assurance of Pharmaceuticals, Medical Devices and Other Products (Pharmaceuticals and Medical Devices Act) The PMDA was established in 2004, and at the time of its establishment, the pharmaceutical administration was facing various challenges, such as the "drug lag".
-However, by strengthening its organization and taking other actions, the MHLW has grown into an organization that is on par with regulatory authorities in Europe and the United States, and has been able to maintain the world's top level of review times for new drugs and achieve highly predictable reviews.
+However, by strengthening its organization and taking other actions, the PMDA has grown into an organization that is on par with regulatory authorities in Europe and the U.S., and has maintained one of the world's longest review periods for new drugs, enabling it to conduct highly predictable reviews.

-In FY2019, we have just started our operations based on the Fourth Medium-Term Plan, and it is necessary for us to take on further challenges to improve the quality of our operations without stopping the progress we have made to date, and we are committed to the four "Fs" ("Patient First," "Access First," "Safety First," and "Asia First").
+In FY2019, we have just started our operations based on the Fourth Medium-Term Plan, and it is necessary for us to take on various challenges to further improve the quality of our operations without stopping our progress to date.
 We will focus on the four "Fs" ("Patient First," "Access First," "Safety First," and "Asia First").

 In order to realize the four "Fs," the PMDA must make the best decisions in each of its operations, taking into account the scientific evaluation of risks and benefits over time and the efficacy and safety of products while keeping the clinical field in mind, respond to innovative technologies based on the latest science, improve transparency and provide accurate information to the medical field, patients, and the public, and provide a high quality of service to the public.
 Various efforts are required to improve transparency and provide accurate information to the medical community, patients, and the public.

-Following the opening remarks by Mr. Yuzuru Nakayama, Chairman of the Pharmaceutical Manufacturers Association of Japan (PMAJ), the round-table discussion was addressed by Mr. Toshifumi Kojima, Parliamentary Secretary of the Minister of Health, Labor and Welfare, representing the Ministry of Health, Labor and Welfare, Mr. Hiroshi Hatori, Executive Director, representing the Japan Medical Association, Mr. Nobuo Yamamoto, President, representing the Japan Pharmaceutical Association, and Mr. Shinsuke Amano, President, National Association of Cancer Patient Organizations, representing patient groups.
-Guest of honor addresses were given by Mr. Shinsuke Amano, President of the National Federation of Cancer Patients' Associations.
+Following the opening remarks by JPMA Chairman Yuzuru Nakayama, the meeting was addressed by Mr. Toshifumi Kojima, Parliamentary Secretary to the Minister of Health, Labour and Welfare, representing the Ministry of Health, Labour and Welfare; Mr. Hiroshi Hatori, Executive Director, representing the Japan Medical Association; Mr. Nobuo Yamamoto, Chairman, representing the Japan Pharmaceutical Association; and Mr. Shinsuke Amano, President, National Association of Cancer Patients' Organizations, representing patient groups.
+Mr. Shinsuke Amano, President of the National Federation of Cancer Patients' Associations, gave a speech.

 Minister of Health, Labour and Welfare